 After the EDE is completed by the IM4Q team, the completed Essential Data Elements forms are returned to the local IM4Q Program for data entry.
 Family/Friend/Guardian data are collected either by the interview team or by staff of the local IM4Q program.
 EDE and F/F/G Survey data are entered directly onto the ODESA website managed by HSRI.
-Data for the 2016-2017 survey cycle were collected and entered into ODESA by June 30, 2017.
-A useable data file was received by the Institute on Disabilities in November, 2017.
+Data for the 2018-2019 survey cycle were collected and entered into ODESA by June 30, 2019.
+A useable data file was received by the Institute on Disabilities in December, 2019.
 This report presents data on the individuals surveyed by the IM4Q Local Programs, representing the 48 AEs across the state.
 Each AE and local program will receive a report about the people monitored in their county.
-Separate reports will also be developed by HSRI for those individuals in the NCI sample and by the Institute on Disabilities for those individuals in the PFDS sample, those living in state centers, and those involved in the transition pilot.
+Separate reports will also be developed by HSRI for those individuals in the NCI sample and by the Institute on Disabilities for those individuals in the PFDS sample, and those living in state centers.